Calculate how much it costs to run our energy efficient AlumiGlo LED Dock Lights

 - How many hours per day you will be using the light.

 The formula found below can be used to calculate the cost to run any 120VAC light or appliance as long as you know the wattage of the light.
-Use the wattage’s shown below or see specifications for all of our lights by visiting “AlumiGlo Light Technical Information”.
+Use the wattage’s shown below for your calculations.

 DockPro 16000 150-Watts

 DockPro 26000 250-Watts

 - Multiply the Wattage of the light by the total number of Hours used each day.

 - Multiply your answer by the number of Days you are measuring.

 - Multiply by the Cost of Electricity per kWh (can be found on your electric bill)

 For the use of this example, we will use our cost which is .09 per kWh

 Example: For this example we will use the DockPro 3500 which pulls 44-watts which will run 6 hours per day for 30 days.